D2I-Group/awesome-vision-time-series/README.md

 This repository tracks the latest paper on Vision Models for Time series Analysis and serves as the official repository for [Harnessing Vision Models for Time Series Analysis: A Survey](https://www.arxiv.org/abs/2502.08869).
 This repository is actively maintained by **D2I Group@UH**.
 We will update our reposititory and survey regularly.

+🌟 [News] Our survey paper is accepted by IJCAI 2025 survey track!

 <p align="center">
     🏆&nbsp;<a href="#contribution">Contribution</a>
     | 📌&nbsp;<a href="#taxonomy">Taxonomy</a>